Terry Labonte: Hagan Racing

-Labonte’s first NASCAR race came in 1978 at Darlington Raceway.
+Labonte's first NASCAR race came in 1978 at Darlington Raceway.
 He qualified 19th in the No. 92 Duck Industries Chevrolet and finished fourth that weekend.
 He ran four more races that season and had an additional two top-ten finishes.
 In 1979, he competed for NASCAR Winston Cup Rookie of the Year honors along with Dale Earnhardt, Harry Gant, and Joe Millikan while driving the No. 44 Stratagraph Chevrolet for Hagan.
 Although Labonte failed to win the top rookie award, he was one of three rookies to finish in the top-ten in points.
 He ended the season with thirteen top-ten finishes.
 The following year, he won his first career Winston Cup race on Labor Day weekend at Darlington.
 He won $222,501 in prize money for the year and finished eighth in the final points standings.

 Labonte failed to return to victory lane over the next two years but didn't finish outside the top-five in the final standings.
-He won his second career race in 1983 in the Budweiser-sponsored Chevrolet.
-In 1984, his team received a sponsorship from Piedmont Airlines and he won races at Riverside International Raceway and Bristol Motor Speedway as well as clinching his first Winston Cup championship.
+He won his second career race in 1983 in the Budweiser Chevrolet.
+In 1984, his team received sponsorship from Piedmont Airlines and he won races at Riverside International Raceway and Bristol Motor Speedway as well as clinching his first Winston Cup championship.
 He dropped to seventh in the final points in 1985.
 During that season, he made his Busch Series debut at Charlotte in the No. 17 Pontiac owned by Darrell Waltrip and won the 400 mi race.
 Waltrip asked Labonte to drive after deciding to focus his driving priorities solely on Winston Cup racing during what would be Waltrip's 307-point gain over Bill Elliott in the final eight races of the 1985 season.